cloudfoundry/cf-acceptance-tests/assets/dora/README.md

 1. `GET /curl/:host/?:port?` cURLs the given host and port and returns the stdout, stderr, and status as JSON

 ## Sticky Sessions
-In order to initiate a sticky session an app must set the `JSESSIONID` cookie on a response.
+In order to initiate a sticky session on cf for vms, an app must set the `JSESSIONID` cookie on a response.
 When the Gorouter sees this cookie set on a request, then the Gorouter sets the `VCAP_ID` cookie.
 This `VCAP_ID` cookie is the app instance guid.
+Note that sticky sessions for apps are not currently supported in cf-for-k8s.

 In subsequent requests if the client wants sticky sessions, the client must send these cookies in the request.
 When Gorouter gets a request with a `VCAP_ID` cookie set then it will route to that app instance if it is available.